-CVS uses data from several sources, including Idaho Office of Highway Safety Webcars Data, MCMIS Data, and A&I On-Line Reports for crash data analysis.
+CVS uses data from several sources, including Idaho Office of Highway Numetric Crash Summary Dashboard, MCMIS Data, and A&I On-Line Reports for crash data analysis.
 Using several sources allows CVS to look at both current state trends and national rates, and to compare crashes with inspections/violations.
 Analyzing data at a state level also allows CVS to account for geographic and other characteristics specific to Idaho and eliminate any factors inaccurately influencing crash rates, i.e., single highways that are over 500 miles long and single crashes causing significant spikes in crash rates due to very low traffic volume.
-In FY 20-22, CVS plans to explore the possibility of working with the Idaho Office of Highway Safety to develop additional query tools to further identify commercial vehicle crash risks.
+In FY 23-25, CVS plans to work with the Idaho Office of Highway Safety to explore additional query tools to further identify commercial vehicle crash risks.